ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 is the minimum of the length of the longest sequence and a `sequence_length_limit` parameter) and added to HDF5 with a key that reflects the name of column in the dataset.
-The way sequences are mapped into integers consists of first using a tokenizer to map text to sequences of tokens (by default tokenization is done by splitting on spaces).
+The way sequences are mapped into integers consists of first using a tokenizer to map text to sequences of tokens (default tokenization is done by splitting on spaces).
 Next, a dictionary is constructed which maps each unique token to its frequency in the dataset column.
 Tokens are ranked by frequency and a sequential integer ID is assigned from the most frequent to the most rare (with 0 being assigned to `<PAD>` used for padding and 1 assigned to `<UNK>` item).